Internet Options for American Indian Lands

 Are there Nez Perce tribe internet options?

-Yes, Nez Perce Systems provides home internet service for people on the Nez Perce reservation.
+Nez Perce Systems provides home internet service for people on the Nez Perce reservation.
 Basic wireless internet plans start at $25 per month, and high-speed fiber-optic internet plans start at $45 per month.

 Does the Navajo Nation have internet?

 Yes, the Navajo Nation has internet access, but like many other rural areas and American Indian lands, internet connectivity can be inconsistent and unreliable, especially in sparsely populated areas.
-Fortunately, there is still cell phone service and Sacred Wind Communications offers fixed wireless or fiber internet to 22 chapters of the Navajo Nation.
+Fortunately, there is still cell phone service, and Sacred Wind Communications offers fixed wireless or fiber internet to 22 chapters of the Navajo Nation.

-American Indian leaders continue working to improve broadband infrastructure and cellular service to this area.
+American Indian leaders continue working to improve broadband infrastructure and cellular service in this area.
 In August 2022, the Navajo Nation received a $50 million federal grant from the Tribal Broadband Connectivity Program to fund 63 broadband infrastructure projects.

 Is there cell service on the Navajo Nation reservation?